MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/provisioning-windows-using-a-website.md

 For more info about account provisioning metadata, see [Account provisioning](account-provisioning.md).

-**Note**
+> [!NOTE]
-Account provisioning metadata must be signed with an extended validation (EV) certificate when provided by the web site.
+> Account provisioning metadata must be signed with an extended validation (EV) certificate when provided by the web site.